 My name is Alicia.
 I studied Organizational Management in college.
 I love living in the Sunshine state with my kids and husband.
 At GIG, I work in the accounting department.
 At a very small age, I have always had a strong passion for helping others.
 Here at GIG I get to work with a Team who does just that.

-Bethany is the Branch and Volunteer Management Supervisor and has been living a gluten-free lifestyle since 2009.
+Bethany is the Support Group Manager and has been living a gluten-free lifestyle since 2009.
 She knew after being diagnosed that she wanted to work in support of the gluten-free community and to improve the quality of gluten-free living.

 I’m the young lady that helps make things happen, pulls the strings and orchestrates daily.
 I love offering my knowledge and assistance to help our companies’ reach their goals and, furthermore, helping to spread Celiac awareness.
 My day to day duties generally include processing new companies and assisting with the preparation of inspection information.

 I have been a proud GIG team member since July 2016.
 Learning all about ingredients fascinates me and I have learned so much from this company.
 From gluten testing to ingredient risk scores, cross contamination and knowing what ingredients actually are and what they are consisted of has opened my eyes to how important gluten could affect somebody’s life who is sensitive to it.

 Living on my small farm with my 2 kids isn’t time consuming enough, so I spent another 60+ hours every week running GIG’s Food Safety Programs.
 Working for an international powerhouse for certification and Gluten-Free consumer support has its benefits.
 I know every day when I go home that I have done something to help our community and to make other people’s lives better.
 People like my 8 year old daughter who have celiac disease can shop with confidence and dine out without fear of going home sick.